lightbend-labs/dbuild/docs/src/sphinx/dbuild.rst

 Since the nested projects are built independently, each in isolation, in case any of them relies on further dependencies dbuild will be unable to find them, and will stop with an error message to that effect.
-In that case, you can set "extra.parts.options.cross-version" to "standard", as shown above, in order to disable the dependency checking for the nested projects only (the corresponding option for the top-level file will remain unaffected).
+You usally need to set "extra.parts.options.cross-version" to "standard", as shown above, in order to disable the dependency checking for the nested projects only (the corresponding option for the top-level file will remain unaffected).

+Note that a "set-version" placed as the same level as "system: assemble" will be ignored, as the versions of the parts are used instead.
+Conversely, a "cross-version" placed at the same level will be used to determine the cross suffix to be used for the output of the rewritten artifacts, at the end of the "assemble" rewriting.

 .. warning::